-Laura Cowan has a Ph.D. in English literature, with a specialty in Modernist Literature.
+Laura Cowan, Director of WGS and Professor of English, has a Ph.D. in English literature, with a specialty in Modernist Literature.
 Her first book was on T. S. Eliot.
 Her most recent book, Rebecca West’s Subversive Use of Hybrid Genres (Bloomsbury, 2015), brings new insights from genre theory to bear on the work of the modernist journalist and novelist Rebecca West (1892-1983).
 This study explores how West’s use of and combinations of multiple genres (often in single works) was informed and furthered by her subversive feminist goals.
 For example, Rebecca West revises patriarchal epic conventions such as individualism and hierarchy in her work Black Lamb and Grey Falcon by replacing the traditional male, individual hero with a group of peasants.
 A recent article “History of the National Poetry Foundation” for Becoming Modern: The Transformation of the University of Maine, 1965-2017, edited by Howard Segal and Deborah Rogers, testifies to the University of Maine’s crucial role in shaping Modernist studies of literature in America and abroad.
 Her review of John R. Gillis’s The Human Shore: Seacoasts in History (University of Chicago Press, 2012) for Maine History is part of her long interest in sustainability.
 She was the faculty sponsor of the journal SPIRE, the first University of Maine online Environmental Journal, which was founded in 2017.
 She is currently drawing on the modernist and feminist strands of research on Rebecca West to examine Rachel Carson’s political and cultural critiques in her “sea books.”
 Rachel Carson’s refusal to have her nonfiction work The Edge of the Sea conform to the taxonomic and cataloging conventions of naturalist guidebooks insists on the connections between living organisms instead of their differences to subvert worldviews which see humans and animals in conflict.
 Contemporary environmental problems give urgency to my examination of the subversive “land/sea ethics” implicit in Carson’s works.

 Nancy M. Lewis